FMJansen/fmjansen.com/_posts/2024-01-30-case-for-ai.md

 - Image generating models are already [trained with models](https://knowingmachines.org/models-all-the-way) trained with models, with arbitrary cut-off points
 - News, videos for kids and books are generated with [low-quality content](https://www.theintrinsicperspective.com/p/here-lies-the-internet-murdered-by)
 - Image and text generators will [turn to mush](https://www.nature.com/articles/d41586-024-02420-7) by training on their own output
+- [Over 40% of new articles](https://www.wired.com/story/ai-generated-medium-posts-content-moderation/) on Medium are AI slop

 ### Making phishing easier and more sophisticated